U.S. flies B-52 over South Korea after North's nuclear test

 The North's official name is the Democratic People's Republic of Korea.

-"It is the legitimate right of a sovereign state and a fair action that nobody can criticize," he said.
+"It is the legitimate right of a sovereign state and a fair action that nobody can criticise," he said.

 TIMING OF TEST